Daniel-Knights/MEVN-Boilerplate/README.md

 Then go to https://dashboard.heroku.com/apps click on your app, click 'deploy', choose the GitHub deployment method and follow the instructions.

-Also, go to your apps settings and set a config var with a key of `NODE_ENV` and value of `production`.
+Also, go to your apps settings and set config vars matching your `.env` variables.
+Then add an extra variable with a key of `NODE_ENV` and value of `production`.

 ## Troubleshooting